 Marco Boorsma, Ph.D., has served as a member of our board of directors since July 2017.
 Dr. Boorsma served as a Partner of Forbion Capital Partners from October 2014 through April 2017, and has served as its General Partner since April 2017.
 Dr. Boorsma has served on the board of directors of various privately held life sciences and pharmaceutical companies.
 Dr. Boorsma received his Master's degree in molecular biology from the University of Groningen in Netherlands.
 He received his Ph.D. degree in biotechnology from the ETH Institute for Technology in Zürich, Switzerland, and completed part of his research at the Laboratory of Molecular Biology of the Medical Research Council in Cambridge, United Kingdom.
-We believe that Dr. Boorsma's extensive experience in life sciences and pharmaceutical companies qualifies him to serve on our board of directors.
+We believe that Dr. Boorsma's extensive experience in life science investments and serving on the boards of directors of a number of life sciences and pharmaceutical companies qualifies him to serve on our board of directors.